Licensing rules, local verification tips, and what to watch for when finding a local locksmith in America's major metropolitan areas.

 No state license; check NYC local permits

 Chicago is one of the few cities where both state and municipal licensing are in play.
 An Illinois locksmith needs an IDFPR license AND a Chicago business license to operate legally within city limits.
-Ask for both numbers and verify both databases.
-The IDFPR lookup is at idfpr.illinois.gov.
+The IDFPR maintains license records at idfpr.illinois.gov.

 IL license required (IDFPR); city business license required